This article reviews research and information about the effects of Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) on people.

-Safety information on SLS, provided by companies marketing the material, state its ability to cause dermatitis following long exposure, even at a low concentration (3%) (6).
+Safety information on SLS, provided by companies marketing the material, states its ability to cause dermatitis following long exposure, even at a low concentration (3%) (6).

-If so, how is it that the great majority of the population using soaps, shampoos, toothpastes, creams, ointments and shaving foam based on SLS or SLES, suffer from no skin irritation or other skin problems?
+If so, how is it that the great majority of the population using soaps, shampoos, toothpaste, creams, ointments, and shaving foam based on SLS or SLES, suffer from no skin irritation or other skin problems?

 Deviation or differences between various people in the population is the main explanation for this, along with the short exposure time (though daily) to these materials.
-For an article on the different reaction of different people to different materials, see related article.
+For an article on the different reactions of different people to different materials, see related articles.